PanDAWMS/panda-docs/docs/source/client/pchain.rst

 The local variables in the loop like :brown:`xxx` and :brown:`yyy` are defined in the ``inputs`` section of :brown:`loop_body.cwl` with the :hblue:`param_` prefix and their initial values.
-They are internally translated to the parameter dictionary shared by all tasks in the sub-workflow.
+They are internally translated to a parameter dictionary shared by all tasks in the sub-workflow.
-In each iteration, :hblue:`%{blah}` in ``opt_args`` is replaced with the actual value in the dictionary.
+In the execution, :hblue:`%{blah}` in ``opt_args`` is replaced with the actual value in the dictionary.
-A loop count is inserted to the output dataset names, like :brown:`user.<your_nickname>.blah_<loop_count>_<output>`.
-The loop count is incremented for each iteration, so tasks in a loop produce unique output datasets in each iteration.
+A loop count is incremented for each iteration and is inserted to the output dataset names, like :brown:`user.<your_nickname>.blah_<loop_count>_<output>`, so tasks always produce unique output datasets.
+It is possible to specify the loop count explicitly in ``opt_exec`` using :blue:`%{i}`.
+In other words, :hblue:`param_i` is reserved and thus cannot be used as user's local variable.

-The :blue:`checkpoint` step runs :brown:`junction` to read outputs from :blue:`inner_work_top` and :blue:`inner_work_bottom` step in the iteration, and update values in the parameter dictionary.
-The payload in the :blue:`checkpoint` step produces a json file with key-values to update in the dictionary, and a special key-value :hblue:`to_terminate: True` to exit from the loop and execute subsequent steps outside of the loop.
+In each iteration, the :blue:`checkpoint` step runs a :brown:`junction` to read outputs from :blue:`inner_work_top` and :blue:`inner_work_bottom` steps, and produce a json file to update values in the parameter dictionary and/or make a decision to exit from the loop.
+The actual dataset names are passed to the execution string through placeholders, :hblue:`%{DSn}` in ``opt_exec``, which represents the n-th dataset name.
+The json filename must be :brown:`results.json`.
+The file contains key-values to update the local variables in the parameter dictionary.
+It can also contain a special key-value, :hblue:`to_terminate: True`, to exit from the loop and proceed to subsequent steps outside of the loop.
+The loop is repeated if it is :hblue:`False` or omitted.

 |br|